 I hope this plain English article provides you with the fundamental knowledge to achieve your financial goals.
 After reading this article, you should feel empowered to set realistic goals and devise a roadmap to arrive at your financial destination.
 All it takes is discipline.

+What exactly are you trying to accomplish with your money?
 Is it paying off your student loans?
 Buying real estate?
 Investing for the future?
 Once you have identified your goal, work your way backward.
-That is, figure out how you are going to get from your current state to your identified goal.
+Figure out how you are going to get from your current state to your identified goal.
 A favorite example of mine is buying real estate.
 Identify the property you want.

 Work your way from the purchase price of the real estate to the down payment and the monthly mortgage payment.
 Can you afford this?
-How long will it take you be able to afford that down payment based on your current lifestyle?
+How long will it take you to save that down payment based on your current lifestyle?
 How important is your lifestyle compared with your financial goals?

 Answer these questions.
 Write your answers down.
 Post your goals on your cell phone lock screen and home screen.
 Post your goals on social media.
 Or don’t.
 Say them out loud.
 Hold yourself accountable.
 Make a budget.
 An honest one.